 Everton vs Arsenal Preview, Team News, Likely Line-Ups, Key Man + Predicted Score

-What team would you put out and whats your predicted score?
+What team would you like to see start and whats your predicted score?
+Share your views below.